-The finished facility will be a two-story L-shape building that provides several direct connections to outdoor spaces on both levels.
-The entire building was designed to meet high-performance standards for indoor air-quality and promote good health for students, staff, and visitors.
-Interior programming incorporates 21st Century learning principles that encourage innovative thinking and problem solving skills.
+The new Woodland Elementary School will be a two-story L-shape building that provides several direct connections to outdoor spaces on both levels.
+The entire building was designed to meet high-performance standards for indoor air quality and promote good health for students, staff, and visitors.
+Interior programming incorporates 21st Century learning principles that encourage innovative thinking and problem-solving skills.
 Spaces include a maker space, Gym-a-torium with a performance stage and competitive size basketball court, indoor-outdoor dining spaces, an art room, library, and age-appropriate learning communities.

 Building security meets district-wide standards and uses a layered approach that includes a secured perimeter, controlled entry vestibule, building compartmentalization, and office-direct call buttons.
-The building also incorporates health and wellness precautions inspired by COVID safety protocols such as wider hallways, hand-washing stations, and optimized air circulation.
+The new school also incorporates health and wellness precautions inspired by COVID safety protocols such as wider hallways, hand-washing stations, and optimized air circulation.